Majors & Minors

 Sociology Major Programs

 Sociology is a very flexible major, and our sociology program allows you to choose how to concentrate your sociology electives.
-Learn more about the bachelor of arts in sociology or the bachelor of science in sociology.
+Learn more about the bachelor of arts in sociology (BA) or the bachelor of science in sociology (BS).

-Sociology of law, criminology, and deviance is more structured and gives you a concentration of courses in this area of specialization.
-Learn more about the bachelor of arts in sociology of law, criminology, and deviance or the bachelor of science in sociology of law, criminology, and deviance.
+Sociology of law, criminology, and justice is more structured and gives you a concentration of courses in this area of specialization.
+Learn more about the bachelor of arts in sociology of law, criminology, and justice or the bachelor of science in sociology of law, criminology, and justice.

 Find information for transfer students.

-Within both the sociology and sociology of law, criminology, and deviance programs, you have the option of choosing to receive a bachelor of arts (BA) degree or a bachelor of science (BS) degree.
+Within both the sociology and sociology of law, criminology, and justice programs, you have the option of choosing to receive a bachelor of arts (BA) degree or a bachelor of science (BS) degree.

 Bachelor of Arts